Magnetic Force by Lorentz Force Equation Solution

 Charge of Particle - (Measured in Coulomb) - The Charge of Particle is a fundamental property that determines its electromagnetic interactions.
 Electric charge comes in two types: positive and negative.

-Electric Field - (Measured in Volt per Meter) - Electric Field, the force per unit charge experienced by a test charge at a given point in space.
+Electric Field - (Measured in Volt per Meter) - Electric Field is the force per unit charge experienced by a test charge at a given point in space.

 Speed of Charged Particle - (Measured in Meter per Second) - The Speed of Charged Particle refers to the rate at which the particle covers the distance in a given direction.
 It is a scalar quantity.